 Zucchini bread!
 The last of the zukes is on the counter, plant them is pots to minimize the harvest.

-zmech13 Premium Member 4 days ago
+zmech13 Premium Member about 2 months ago

 If you ran sprouts through a food processor, you could probably mix them into certain baked goods and they wouldn’t be noticed.